 1 .
 Context switches are disorienting.

-In the original online ordering flow, users began the flow on the Schlotzsky's website.
-However, they were pushed to the third-party site halfway through the ordering process.
+In the original flow, users began the flow on the Schlotzsky's website but were pushed to the third-party site halfway through the ordering process.
 Because of inconsistent visual design and language, the platform switch was confusing and disorienting.

 2. The information architecture is unintuitive.

-On both the main website and the third-party ordering platform, navigation was unintuitive and sometimes led to infinite loops; this goes against the inclusive design principle of predictability.
+On both the main website and the third-party ordering platform, navigation was unintuitive and sometimes led to infinite loops which violates the inclusive design principle of predictability.

 The existing interface was web-based and relied on traditional means of input (mouse and keyboard) unless a user chose to use their own alternative input methods.